filip-kustura/queasy/README.md

 ![Queasy](screenshot.png)

-# Queasy: A Quiz Web Application
+# Queasy: A Web-Based Quiz Application

-This repository contains a PHP-based web application for solving quizzes.
-It involves both client-side and server-side aspects of web programming.
-The project follows the **MVC pattern** and provides a user-friendly interface for playing quizzes, managing quizzes and questions, and tracking player performance.
+**Queasy** is a PHP-based web application developed as part of the "Computer Lab II" university course.
+The application involves both client-side and server-side aspects of web programming, following the **MVC pattern**.
+It provides a user-friendly interface for solving interactive quizzes, managing quizzes and questions, and tracking player performance.
+Built using PHP, MySQL, and JavaScript, this project allows users to explore various question types and monitor their quiz results.

 ## Acknowledgements